dmulholl/syntext/readme.md

 Installation
 ------------

-Syntex can be installed directly from the Python Package Index using `pip`:
+Install directly from the Python Package Index using `pip`:

     $ pip install syntex